Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 **Load new batch data:**

 The objective is to predict the electricity prices for the upcoming days, therefore a weather forecast was loaded as batch data to generate predictions of the electricity price.
-This dataframe is merged with the calendar dataframe to obtain the same schema as the traning data.
+This dataframe is merged with the calendar dataframe to obtain the same schema as the training data.
 This batch obtains daily weather measures forecast for the upcoming 5 days after the run (e.g., a run on May 7th will fetch values 5 days ahead including May 12th).

 **Predicting of Electricity Prices:**